 - One letter of recommendation or Academic Recommendation Form, preferably from a professor or counselor telling us of your academic success as a college/university student

 If you are transferring to Whitworth, and if you have fewer than 30 semester or 45 quarter hours of college-level coursework, you also need to submit the following:

 - An official high school transcript sent directly from your high school to the admissions office

 Where should I send my application materials?

-Your letter of recommendation or academic recommendation form, transcript(s) and other application materials may be sent using any of the following methods:
+Your letter of recommendation and/or academic recommendation form, transcript(s) and other application materials may be sent using any of the following methods:

 - National Clearinghouse, Docufied or another secure document transfer service used by your school

 - Email: firstname.lastname@example.org

 Spokane, WA 99251

 - Fax: 509.777.3758